Price Gouging FAQs

 How do I file a complaint about price gouging?

-To file a price gouging complaint on a purchase, make note of the seller, the store location, the product name and size, and the price, then fill out an online complaint formdownload and submit this form, or contact the Bureau of Consumer Protection Hotline at (800) 422-7128.
+To file a complaint related to price gouging during a period of abnormal economic disruption fill out an online complaint formdownload and submit this form (also available in Spanish), or contact the Bureau of Consumer Protection Hotline at (800) 422-7128.

-If you are a wholesaler or retailer with compliance questions, please contact Kevin LeRoy at Kevin.Leroy@wisconsin.gov or (608) 224-2925.
-DATCP will continue updating this webpage with frequently asked questions.
+If you are a wholesaler or retailer with compliance questions, please contact Karl Doyle at Karlw.Doyle@wisconsin.gov or (608) 224-2925.
+DATCP continues to work to develop frequently asked questions.